Get the agreement

 (d) Qualified Financing and priced-round resolution.

 (i) Round-price conversion, available on any priced round.
-Upon the closing of any bona fide priced equity round of the Company, the Holder may elect, by the next quarter’s election date, to convert the entire position, without regard to the per-quarter fraction in Section 5(b), into common stock (or, for an entity not organized as a stock corporation, the equivalent ownership units described in Section 5(b)) at the round’s effective price per share of common stock, less a 20% discount.
+Upon the closing of any bona fide priced equity round of the Company, the Holder may elect, by the next quarter’s election date, to convert the entire position, without regard to the per-quarter fraction in Section 5(b), into common stock (or, for an entity not organized as a stock corporation, the equivalent ownership units described in Section 5(b)) at the round’s effective price per share or unit, less a 20% discount.
 The dilution cap in Section 5(b) is defined against the Ledger Base conversion price and does not apply to this round-price conversion.

 (ii) Cash election, available only on a Qualified Financing.
 A “Qualified Financing” is a bona fide priced equity financing of the Company whose proceeds, aggregated with the proceeds of other bona fide priced equity financings of the Company closing in the trailing four quarters, are at least 1.0 times the aggregate claims then outstanding under this form (the sum across the class of each position’s Unreturned Purchase Amount times its Multiple), the aggregate claims measured excluding positions held by affiliates of the Company and positions issued within six months before the financing.
 Upon the closing of a Qualified Financing, the Holder may instead elect, by the next quarter’s election date, redemption of the position at the Unreturned Purchase Amount times the Multiple, funded from the proceeds.
 The cash election arises only when a financing clears this fundability bar.